Funshojustus/Funshojustus/README.md

 </details>

-- 🔭 I’m currently working on improving my knowledge in Data Analytics.
+- 🔭 I’m working on improving my knowledge in Data Analytics.
 - 🌱 I’m currently learning Python, SQL and JavaScript.
 - 👯 I’m looking to collaborate on Data Analytics projects and learning.
 - 🤔 I’m looking for help with learning and job opportunities.
 - 💬 Ask me about Python and SQL
 - 📫 funshoijalana@gmail.com
 - 😄 He/Him
-- ⚡ Fun fact about me is that I have fun learning Data Analytics -->
+- ⚡ Fun fact about me is that I love playing with Data and I'm Analytical.
+-->